Introduction

 TSA Regulations Regarding Laptops

 While it’s legal to pack a laptop in your checked luggage, it’s not always the best choice.
-The TSA does not ban laptops from being checked in, but they do strongly encourage travelers to pack electronics, like laptops, in their carry-on luggage to avoid potential damage.
+The TSA does not ban laptops from being checked in, but they do strongly encourage travellers to pack electronics, like laptops, in their carry-on luggage to avoid potential damage.

 International Air Travel Rules